 If kneading with stand mixer:

-- Attach the dough hook and let it kneads on low speed for about 5-8 minutes.
-Knead until the dough is no longer sticky to the bowl and comes together into a nice silky mass.
-It may be just a tiny bit sticky to the touch, but I know when this is the case, the bread will come out soft
+- Attach the dough hook and let it knead on low speed for about 5 minutes or until the dough comes into a mass and clears the side of the bowl.
+The dough should feel a bit sticky to the touch, but I know when this is the case, the bread will come out soft

 If kneading by hand: